leesujin113/Final-Term/README.md

 - Password: NCEfFDqKzWGkFgZm
 ```

-Then open the Airflow UI, turn on the `semiconductor_etl` DAG, and let it run on schedule.
+Then open the Airflow UI, turn on the `airflow_etl` DAG, and let it run on schedule.

 ### 7. Schedule
 The DAG is configured to run every day at 7:00 AM: